eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/1-Describe-the-interfaces-that-make-up-the-core-of-the-JDBC-API.md

 [ResultSet](https://docs.oracle.com/javase/8/docs/api/java/sql/ResultSet.html).
 Object used for retrieving and updating the results of a query.

-To use the JDBC API with a particular DBMS, you need a JDBC driver to establish the comunication between Java and the database.
+To use the JDBC API with a particular DBMS, you need a JDBC driver to establish the communication between Java and the database.
 JDBC drivers are divided into four types:

 Type 1: JDBC-ODBC (Open Database Connectivity) Bridge
 Type 2: Native-API, partly Java driver